nikolasrist/nikos-blog/src/posts/2022-07-27-knex-promise-resolution-decoded/index.md

   - blog
 ---

 This blog post tackles a small but important detail in the Knex.js `QueryBuilder` interface.
-Misused, it can cause race conditions and unexpected behavior while communicating with the database.
+Misused, it can cause race conditions and unexpected behavior within your application using your DAOs.

 ## The issue